obahareth/my-mac-os/README.md

 ### Utilities

+#### [Setapp](https://setapp.com) - One subscription that unlocks many paid apps for macOS and iOS

+- Has many great paid apps in one place, cheaper than individually buying/subscribing to all those apps.

+If you'd like, you can use [my referral link](https://go.setapp.com/invite/cdjvafat) and we'll both get a free month.

 #### [xScope](https://xscopeapp.com/) - Measure.
 Inspect.
 Test.

 - A powerful set of tools for Mac OS X that are ideal for measuring, aligning and inspecting on-screen graphics and layouts.